Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 27,179, 10,770 total housing units (homes and apartments), and a median house value of $190,604, New London real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, New London homes are still considered rather expensive.
+With 26,984 people, 10,770 houses or apartments, and a median cost of homes of $190,244, New London real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, New London homes are still considered rather expensive.

 Large apartment complexes or high rise apartments are the single most common housing type in New London, accounting for 34.78% of the city's housing units.
 Other types of housing that are prevalent in New London include single-family detached homes ( 31.46%), duplexes, homes converted to apartments or other small apartment buildings ( 29.52%), and a few row houses and other attached homes ( 3.97%).
 This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 New London is dominated by renter-occupied one, two, or no bedrooms apartments.
 70.13% of New London's dwellings are rentals.

 The housing in New London was primarily built before 1939 ( 51.76%), making the housing stock in New London some of the oldest overall in America, although there is a range of ages of homes in New London.
 The next most important housing age is between 1940-1969 ( 26.11%), followed by between 1970-1999 ( 18.70%).
 There's also some housing in New London built between 2000 and later ( 3.44%).